Dynamics (music): Relation to audio dynamics

 The introduction of modern recording techniques has provided alternative ways to control the dynamics of music.
 Dynamic range compression is used to control the dynamic range of a recording, or a single instrument.
 This can affect loudness variations, both at the micro- and macro scale.
 In many contexts, the meaning of the term dynamics is therefore not immediately clear.
-To distinguish between the different aspects of dynamics, the term performed dynamics can be used to refer to the aspects of music dynamics that is controlled exclusively by the performer.
+To distinguish between the different aspects of dynamics, the term performed dynamics can be used to refer to the aspects of music dynamics controlled exclusively by the performer.